brian32768/react-bootstrap-test/react-graphql/README.md

 So... summing up,

 * client side: React and Apollo and Bootstrap and JavaScript (no TypeScript, no Redux)
-* server side: Node and JavaScript and GraphQL
+* server side: Node and JavaScript and Apollo GraphQL

-**TypeScript** I tried to get a handle on TypeScript and finally decided last night that I actually need to get my app working within the next 3 weeks, not 3 years.
-Ugh.
-Typed languages slow me down but I make just as many misteaks.
+**No TypeScript** I tried to get a handle on TypeScript and finally decided last night that I actually need to get my app working within the next 3 weeks, not 3 years.
+Typed languages slow me down and I can make just as many misteaks.
 C was okay and maybe C++, but C# and Java?
 PASS. #life2short

 ## Debug etc